Cloudprofiler: TSC-based inter-node profiling and high-throughput data ingestion for cloud streaming workloads: CP Deployment: Measuring of Latency and Throughput

-Latency between any two actors can be measured using the \ac{IDh} instrumented in all actors of the benchmarking topology.
-In each actor, an instance of the \ac{IDh} logs a tuple-id and a \ac{TSC} value for every incoming tuple.
-Using \ac{TSC} values of two actors where a tuple has been transferred through, we can calculate the tuple transfer latency.
-The selected actors may or may not be connected; end-to-end latency of a tuple in the target topology is the case when we choose \ac{TSC} values from a source actor and a sink actor.
+The latency between any two actors can be measured using \acp{bIDh} instrumented in every actor of the benchmarking topology.
+In each actor, two \acp{bIDh} log a tuple~ID and a \ac{TSC} value at the start and the end of the tuple computation for every incoming tuple.
+We can calculate the tuple transfer latency using the \ac{TSC} values of two actors in which a tuple started and ended.
+The selected actors may or may not be connected; the end-to-end latency of a tuple in the target topology is the case when we choose \ac{TSC} values from a source actor and a sink actor.

-The experimental results of the tuple transfer latency between two actors are depicted in Fig.~\ref{fig:latency_cloud}.
-The y-axis denotes latency in nanoseconds and the x-axis denotes processing latency, in three different latency groups -- end-to-end (${DG}\to{C}$), actor-to-actor (${DG}\to{D}$, ${D}\to{EF}$, ${EF}\to{EP}$, ${EP}\to{R}$, and ${R}\to{C}$), and averaged actor-to-actor (${{A}\to{A}}_{{DG}\to{C}}$ and ${A}\to{A}_{all}$).
-Depending on the communication distance between the measured actors, the latency result is partitioned into two sub-groups -- \emph{remote} and \emph{local}; the inter-node tuple transfer latency is partitioned into the remote group and the node-local tuple transfer latency is partitioned into the local group.
+Fig.~\ref{fig:latency_cloud} shows the experimental results of the tuple transfer latency between two actors.
+The $y$-axis denotes the reference \ac{TSC} cycles to depict latency and error, and the $x$-axis denotes either an actor pair or an actor by itself; each actor pair shows inter-node latency (tuple transferring time between two actors); each actor on the $x$-axis shows tuple computation time.
+For example, \emph{DG$\to$C} on the leftmost side of the $x$-axis is an actor pair, and its boxplot shows tuple transfer time between the two actors DG and C. Next to \emph{DG$\to$C} is \emph{DG} -- its boxplot shows tuple computation time on the actor DG. different latency groups -- end-to-end (DG$\to$C), actor-to-actor (DG$\to$D, D$\to$EF, EF$\to$EP, EP$\to$R, and R$\to$C).
+Depending on the communication distance between the measured actors, the latency result splits into two sub-groups -- \emph{remote} and \emph{local}; the inter-node tuple transfer latency as the remote group, and the node-local tuple transfer latency as the local group.